 - If known, seed/pollen dissemination distances should be considered when determining the monitoring area.
-If a known breach of containment has occurred, volunteer monitoring should be enhanced by increasing the monitoring zone and/or frequency of monitoring. - Determine if any transgenic material has been removed from the PGC bay or growth chamber or is otherwise unaccounted for. - Contain and recover all transgenic materials as best as possible. - The PI must report the containment breach to the PGC Manager, Biosafety Officer, and other appropriate agencies within 24 hours, or as indicated by permit.
+If a known breach of containment has occurred, volunteer monitoring should be enhanced by increasing the monitoring zone and/or frequency of monitoring. - Determine if any transgenic material has been removed from the PGC bay or growth chamber or is otherwise unaccounted for. - Contain and recover all transgenic materials as best as possible. - The PI must report the containment breach to the Greenhouse Manager, Biosafety Officer, and other appropriate agencies within 24 hours, or as indicated by permit.

-Appendix A: Physical and Biological Containment for Recombinant DNA Research Involving Plants (Appendix P of the NIH Guidelines)
+Appendix A: Physical and Biological Containment for Recombinant/synthetic nucleic acid Research Involving Plants (Appendix L of the NIH Guidelines)

-Appendix P specifies physical and biological containment conditions and practices suitable to carrying out experiments involving recombinant DNA-containing plants, plant-associated microorganisms, and small animals.
+Appendix L specifies physical and biological containment conditions and practices suitable to carrying out experiments involving recombinant/synthetic nucleic acid-containing plants, plant-associated microorganisms, and small animals.
 All provisions of the NIH Guidelines apply to plant research activities with the following modifications:

-Appendix P shall supersede Appendix G (Physical Containment) when the research plants are of a size, number, or have growth requirements that preclude the use of containment conditions described in Appendix G. The plants covered in Appendix P include but are not limited to mosses, liverworts, macroscopic algae, and vascular plants including terrestrial crops, forest, and ornamental species.
+Appendix L shall supersede Appendix G (Physical Containment) when the research plants are of a size, number, or have growth requirements that preclude the use of containment conditions described in Appendix G. The plants covered in Appendix L include but are not limited to mosses, liverworts, macroscopic algae, and vascular plants including terrestrial crops, forest, and ornamental species.